Insuring and shipping a luxury watch: Complete guide 2026

 Operational Simplicity

-• Online subscription in 2 minutes
+• Sign up online in 2 minutes

-• Claim notification via dedicated interface
+• File a claim via the dedicated interface

 • Real-time case tracking